History of the Lombards: Editions

 According to a study made by Laura Pani in 2000, there are 115 surviving codices of Paul's history.
 A popular work in the Middle Ages, as indicated by the number of copies and their dissemination throughout Western Europe, more than twenty of these manuscripts predate the 11th century while another eighty or more were copied later.

 The relations between these manuscripts were studied by Georg Waitz, who in 1876 identified 11 different families of the Historia Langobardorum.
 The oldest manuscript is the Palimpsest of Assisi, written in the uncial script towards the end of the 8th century, almost immediately after Paul's work was completed.
 This palimpsest is, however, far from complete, as it contains only parts of books II and V of Paul's history.
 The earliest complete manuscript is the Codex Sangallensis 635 written sometime between the 8th and the 10th centuries and designated by Waitz as F1.
 According to Waitz, F1's age makes it the most reliable of the Historias codices, a view which has been challenged by Antonio Zanella and Dante Bianchi, both of whom hold that the F1 does not correctly reflect Paul's original.

 Paul's account was largely accepted by subsequent writers, was often continued, and was first printed in Paris in 1514.
 Among the printed editions of the Latin text, the most authoritative is that edited by Ludwig Konrad Bethmann and Georg Waitz and published in the Monumenta Germaniae Historica.
 Scriptores rerum langobardicarum et Italicarum (Hanover, 1878).

 Translations

-It has been translated into English, German, French, Polish, Spanish, Swedish, Italian, Aragonese, Slovenian and Croatian, the English translation being by W.D.
-Foulke (Philadelphia, 1906), the German by O. Abel and R. Jacobi (Leipzig, 1878), the Polish by Ignacy Lewandowski (1995, Warszawa), Henryk Pietruszczak, (2002, Zgorzelec), the Spanish by P. Herrera (Cádiz, 2006), and the Swedish by Helge Weimarck (Stockholm, 1971).
+It has been translated into English, German, French, Polish, Spanish, Swedish, Italian, Aragonese, Czech, Slovenian and Croatian, the English translation being by W.D.
+Foulke (Philadelphia, 1906), the German by O. Abel and R. Jacobi (Leipzig, 1878), the Polish by Ignacy Lewandowski (1995, Warsaw), Henryk Pietruszczak, (2002, Zgorzelec), the Spanish by P. Herrera (Cádiz, 2006), and the Swedish by Helge Weimarck (Stockholm, 1971).

 Several versions of the English translation are available (see below in the section Further reading).